Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ---
-author: Jūlija Pečerska,Veronika Bošková
+author: Jūlija Pečerska,Veronika Bošková,Louis du Plessis
 level: Beginner
 title: Introduction to BEAST2
-beastversion: 2.4.2
+beastversion: 2.5.0
-tracerversion: 1.6.0
+tracerversion: 1.7.0
-figtreeversion: 1.4.2
+figtreeversion: 1.4.3
 subtitle: This is a simple introductory tutorial to help you get started with using BEAST2 and its accomplices.
 ---